joelouthan/theologic.us/content/posts/devotions-mark/devotions-mark1-29-34.md

 season: "2021"
 number: "0709"
 duration: "0:21:33"
-short_description: "Were our bodies suppose to get hurt?
+description: "Were our bodies suppose to get hurt?
 Were we suppose to get sick?
 Why do we get sick?
 Why do we get bad dreams?
 Why does our tummies hurt?"
 mp3:
     asset_link: "2021-07-09-devotions-mark1-29-34.mp3"
     length: "31531186"